SAFE-Stack/safe-shadcn/README.md

 # SAFE Template with ShadCN UI Components

 This demo is used to showcase a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/) enhanced with [ShadCN UI](https://ui.shadcn.com/) components through the Feliz.Shadcn library.
+You can find a live version on [GitHub pages](https://safe-stack.github.io/safe-shadcn/)

 ## ShadCN UI Integration